-- the name and address of the S corporation - the special New York State identification number assigned to the S corporation - the shareholder's name, address, and social security number - the amount of estimated income tax paid on the shareholder's hehalf - a request that the payment or payments be transferred to an individual estimated income tax account in the shareholder's
+- the name and address of the S corporation - the special New York State identification number assigned to the S corporation - the shareholder's name, address, and social security number - the amount of estimated income tax paid on the shareholder's behalf - a request that the payment or payments be transferred to an individual estimated income tax account in the shareholder's name

 If more than one shareholder included in the group estimated income tax will not be participating, the above shareholder information should be provided for each shareholder.
-The notification must be mailed to: NYS Tax Department, Estimated Tax Unit, W A Harriman Campus, Albany NY 12227-0125.
+The notification must be mailed to: NYS Tax Department, Estimated Tax Unit, W A Harriman Campus, Albany NY 12227-0822.
+See Publication 55 if not using U.S. Mail.